brunch/appcache-brunch/README.md

 The static media root, such as "/static" or "http://static.example.com".

+### appcache.ignore

+A regular expression specifying paths to omit from the manifest.
+By default, hidden files and files in hidden directories are ignored (the default pattern is `/[/][.]/`).

 ### appcache.network

 An array of resource URIs which require a network connection.
 For example: